Best Life Training. Seventeen GH staff members participated in this intensive, Part 1, 3-day seminar.

 People with dementia are often viewed by their loved ones through a lens of loss and fear of being forgotten.
 A person with early or mid-stage dementia fears the loss of independence, their memories and their quality of life.
 Traditionally, caregivers have been trained to address only the health, safety and management of the person’s behaviors.
 Today, there are tools caregivers can employ to address the individual needs of the person with dementia and perhaps to lessen the disease symptoms and slow the progression.

-The team at Green Hill Senior Living employs the Best Life model of dementia care created by the Green House® Project for residents with dementia symptoms.
+The team at Green Hill Senior Living employs the Best Life model of dementia care created by the The Villas at Green Hill® Project for residents with dementia symptoms.
 Best Life is a memory care program that engages the elder in strategies to live a meaningful life by focusing on each person in a holistic manner, with individualized engagement techniques for all aspects of daily living.
 Meaningful engagement, partnering with opportunities for elder independence, and goal setting are key to their feeling of wellbeing.
 Studies show that the Best Life level of engagement helps elders retain their cognitive abilities longer.

 Green Hill staff devise unique engagement plans utilizing Best Life techniques for each elder with dementia.
 Personalized dementia care by a familiar team of caregivers, called Shahbaz, employ techniques such as partnering with the elder on doable tasks, sharing past and present interests, and engaging the elder in activities both inside and outdoors to create more meaningful daily experiences.

-“Best Life is a program created by The Green House® Project that helps our staff give our elders living with dementia the best life possible” says Judy Wittler Assistant Director, Green Hill Inc. “Our elders are living more joyful lives, their families are happy to see them engaged and are learning how to be part of the process, and our caregivers are thrilled with the results.”
+“Best Life is a program created by The Villas at Green Hill® Project that helps our staff give our elders living with dementia the best life possible” says Judy Wittler Assistant Director, Green Hill Inc. “Our elders are living more joyful lives, their families are happy to see them engaged and are learning how to be part of the process, and our caregivers are thrilled with the results.”

 Innovative Care Plans for Elders with Dementia